bcbio/bcbio-nextgen/docs/contents/parallel.rst

 open system and cluster specific and below are tips for specific setups.

 SGE needs configuration at the qmaster level.
-Ivoke ``qconf -mconf`` from a host with admin privileges, and edit ``execd_params``::
+Invoke ``qconf -mconf`` from a host with admin privileges, and edit ``execd_params``::

     execd_params                 S_DESCRIPTORS=20000